Ishwor-stha/hospital/README.md

 # Hospital Management System (HMS)

 ## Overview
 The **Hospital Management System (HMS)** is a comprehensive web-based platform designed to handle hospital operations.
-It provides an easy-to-use interface for **Admin**, **Doctors**, and **Patients** to manage various tasks like user authentication, appointments, medical reports, and patient details.
+It provides an easy-to-use interface for **Root**, **Admin**, **Doctors**, and **Patients** to manage various tasks like user authentication, appointments, medical reports, and patient details.

 ---

 ## Features

+### 1. Root Features
+The **Root** user has full control over the system.
+The root user can manage both admin and doctor accounts and modify core settings for the hospital system.

+#### Key Root Functions:
+- **Root Authentication**: Login and manage root account.
+- **Admin Management**: Create, update, and delete admin profiles.
+- **Doctor Management**: Add, update, and delete doctor profiles.
+- **Password Management**: Reset root password.

+#### Root Routes:
+- `POST /login-root`: Root login.
+- `POST /create-admin`: Create a new admin.
+- `PATCH /update-admin-root/:id`: Update admin profile by root.
+- `DELETE /delete-admin/:id`: Delete an admin by ID.

+---

-### 1. Admin Features
+### 2. Admin Features
-Admins have full control over the system and can manage doctors, patients, appointments, and more.
+Admins have control over the hospital system to manage doctor and patient profiles, appointments, and more.

 #### Key Admin Functions:
-- **Admin Authentication**: Login, create, and manage admin accounts.
+- **Admin Authentication**: Login.
 - **Doctor Management**: Add, update, and delete doctor profiles.
 - **Patient Management**: View, update, and delete patient records.
-- **Appointment Management**: View and manage all patient appointments.
 - **Password Management**: Admins can reset their password and change login credentials.

 #### Admin Routes: